pkellner/pkellner/_posts/2023-09-14-Simplify-JavaScript-Dictionary-Creation-Using-Reduce-With-TypeScript-Help.md

 });
 ```

-This code effectively iterates over each entry in `sessionInterestTotals` and maps it to `sessionInterestTotalDict` using the `sessionId` as the key.
+### Cyclomatic Complexity of `forEach` Approach

+The Cyclomatic Complexity of this code is relatively low but not minimal.
+The `forEach` loop adds an additional level of complexity due to the function it takes as an argument.
+For this particular example, it would likely be a Cyclomatic Complexity of 2, considering the loop and the arrow function.

 ## Refactor with `reduce`

-The `reduce` method in JavaScript and TypeScript is an advanced array method that reduces the array to a single value.

-Here's how we can achieve the same result using `reduce`:
+`reduce` is a powerful array method in JavaScript and TypeScript that can condense an array into a single value, such as an object or a number.
+Here’s how one could refactor the code using `reduce`:

 ```typescript
 const sessionInterestTotalDict: Record<number, SessionInterest> = sessionInterestTotals.reduce((acc: Record<number, SessionInterest>, entry: SessionInterest) => {